 Songwriters have long complained about streaming rates on internet radio, with major publishers and even members of Congress getting involved.
-But what about on-demand streaming services like Spotify, Tidal, Google Play Music, Deezer, and Xbox Music?
+But what about on-demand music streaming services like Spotify, Tidal, Google Play Music, Deezer, and Xbox Music?

 Just this morning, DMN received this anonymous email from an ‘average american band’ that received more than 1.4 million streams last year.
 It goes into heavy detail on a variety of streaming services, not to mention downloads (or, what’s left of them).

 These are royalty statements from my band for 2015.
 We released our first album in February and have been playing out pretty regularly since then.
 I don’t want to the publicity so I’d like to remain anonymous.
 Plus the rest of my band doesn’t […]

 Our marketing plans have shifted since the release.
 Early on we REALLY pushed iTunes on business cards at our shows with QR codes to our album on the iTunes Store.
 We picked up some decent radio play regionally through mostly college stations and I think that really helped our streaming numbers.